 For almost 40 years, 2000 AD has provided high concept (and often silly) post-apocalyptic sci-fi with Judge Dredd.
 2000 AD writers have always been ahead of the curve on technological and social change.
 Looking at the series as a whole, it is easy to se where our own world has crossed into that of Mega-City One.
 With over 2000 Judge Dredd stories, it is no surprise that some of them have overlapped with reality, but it is still fun to observe and dissect the parallels.
 For this series, we will periodically look at three different Judge Dredd stories and their real life counterparts.

 Fat Acceptance: The Fatties actually got me into Judge Dredd.
-I was intrigued by their belly wheels and the small food boxes they have around their necks.
+I was intrigued by their belly wheels and the troughs hanging from their necks.
 I often find that a single interesting idea is enough to get me hooked on a franchise (Servitors for Warhammer 40k).
 Fatties first appeared shortly after the Apocalypse War.
 Due to a nuclear war, food was severely limited in Mega-City One, yet there were bored citizens who had made a hobby (and even a game show) out of eating as much as possible.

 The Justice Department promptly responded by putting all the fatties in apartments blocks where chefs accounted for every calorie they ate.
 Citizens could come and go any time they wanted, so long as they were under a certain weight.

 Although the real fat acceptance movement has never been so divisive on either side, seeing the iconic “fat fathers for justice” panel from Judge Dredd vs The Fatties brings up some clear parallels.
 Some of the signs in the panel read “BIG IS BEAUTIFUL” and “FAT PRIDE.”
 Although this was likely a parody at the time the comic was written, those two phrases have become actual slogans of the fat acceptance movement.